Author: Bob Aberle

 Q595: I have heard that there is a very special hobby shop in San Pedro, California, that tends to favor the way our wonderful hobby used to be.
 I wonder if you could identify it and shed some thoughts on this modeling facility?

-A595: I have wanted to run this FAQ for some time, but only recently got all the facts in order.
-The hobby shop you are referring to is known as JD Hobby Center.
+A595: I have wanted to run this FAQ for some time, but only recently got all of the facts in order.
+The hobby shop you are referring to is JD Hobby Center.
 It is owned by a modeling enthusiast by the name of Louis Lee.

-Louis has indicated that his shop has become known as the “last of the old school.”
+Louis has indicated that his shop has become known as the "last of the old school."
 More than 500 airplanes (wood, plastic, and RC) hang throughout his shop.
 They are situated in a 10,000-square-foot facility with two lofts upstairs.
-One houses the shop’s history library with more than 5,000 titles both of current and out-of-print books.
+One houses the shop's history library with more than 5,000 titles, both current and out-of-print.
 The other loft features more than 1,000 airplanes of all types.
 More than 2,000 production and vintage aircraft kits are stocked at any given time.

 There are many other departments besides model aircraft.
-For example, he has Sci-Fi collectibles, a model train section, a music department, arts and crafts, and an RC repair department.
+Louis has sci-fi collectibles, a model train section, a music department, arts and crafts, and an RC repair department.

 Louis, I wish you the very best of luck on your TV venture.